10 Most Common WordPress Login Issues (How to Fix Them)

 Note: Replace example.com with your own domain name.

-Sometimes, you might face a login page refreshing error or an internal server error due to a corrupt .htaccess file.
+Sometimes you might encounter a login page refresh error or an internal server error due to a corrupt .htaccess file.

 Fixing a Corrupted .htaccess File